Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 | DCS       | People with this role are allowed to chat, check their statistics and gather information about running missions and players.                        |
 | DCS Admin | People with this role are allowed to restart missions, managing the mission list, ban and unban people.                                             |
 | Admin     | People with this role are allowed to manage the server, start it up, shut it down, update it, change the password and gather the server statistics. |

+### Running of the Bot
+To start the bot, you can either use the packaged _run.cmd_ command or _python run.py_.
+If using _AUTOUPDATE = TRUE_ it is recommended to start the bot in a loop as it will close itself after an update has taken place.

 ### **!!!
 ATTENTION !!!**
 _One of the concepts of this bot it to bind people to your discord._